itdxer/neupy/site/2015/09/21/password_recovery.rst

         return dhnet

-If you have already read :ref:`Discrete Hopfield Network tutorial <discrete-hopfield-network>`, you should know that if we add only one vector into the network we will get it dublicated or with reversed signs through the whole matrix.
+If you have already read :ref:`Discrete Hopfield Network article <discrete-hopfield-network>`, you should know that if we add only one vector into the network we will get it dublicated or with reversed signs through the whole matrix.
 To make it a little bit secure we can add some noise into the network.
 For this reason we introduce one additional parameter ``noise_level`` into the function.
 This parameter controls number of randomly generated binary vectors.